syncfusion-content/maui-docs/MAUI/Funnel-Charts/migration.md

 ### Data Label

 To customize the data label appearance, create an instance of the [ChartDataMarker](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartDataMarker.html) class and add it to the [DataMarker](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartSeries.html#Syncfusion_SfChart_XForms_ChartSeries_DataMarker) of [Series](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartSeries.html).
-For [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html), you can set the [CircularDataLabelSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularDataLabelSettings.html) instance to the [DataLabelSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularSeries.html#Syncfusion_Maui_Charts_CircularSeries_DataLabelSettings) property, as shown in the below code sample.
+For [SfFunnelChart](), you can set the [FunnelDataLabelSettings]() instance to the [DataLabelSettings]() property, as shown in the below code sample.

 <table>
 <tr>